 The LTIP authorizes the Company to grant options to purchase shares of common stock to its employees.
 Prior to approval of the LTIP, the Company issued options to executive officers and key employees under its 2011 Stock Option Plan.
 No new issuances will be made under the 2011 Stock Option Plan.
 The goal of stock options is to create long-term incentives for key employees to maximize future performance of the Company.
-The Compensation Committee is the administrator of the 2017 Long Term Incentive Plan.
+The Compensation Committee is the administrator of the LTIP.
 Stock option grants generally are made annually or at the commencement of employment.
 The Compensation Committee reviews and approves equity awards to executive officers based upon a review of competitive compensation data, its expectation of future individual performance, a review of each executive's existing long-term incentives and retention considerations.
 Periodic stock option grants are made at the discretion of the Compensation Committee to eligible employees and, in appropriate circumstances, the Compensation Committee considers the recommendations of the Company's Chief Executive Officer.

-In December 2019, the Named Executive Officers were awarded stock options under the LTIP in the amounts indicated in the section entitled "Grants of Plan-Based Awards" on page 35 below.
-Stock options granted by the Company have an exercise price equal to the fair market value of the Common Stock on the day of grant, typically straight-line vest 20% per annum based upon continued employment over a 5-year period, and generally expire 10 years after the date of grant.
+Stock options have historically been awarded in December of each year, but as the Compensation Committee did not meet in December 2020, no stock options were awarded in 2020 and were instead awarded in January 2021 in the amounts indicated in the section entitled "Grants of Plan-Based Awards" on page 35 below.
+Separate awards were made in December 2021 in accordance with the usual practice in the amounts indicated in the section entitled "Grants of Plan-Based Awards" on page 35 below.
+Stock options granted by the Company have an exercise price equal to the fair market value of the Common Stock on the day of grant and generally expire 10 years after the date of grant.
+The stock options awarded in January 2021 straight-line vest 20% per annum based upon continued employment.
+The stock options awarded in December 2021 straight-line vest 33-1/3% per annum based on continued employment.
 Incentive stock options also include certain other terms necessary to assure compliance with the Internal Revenue Code of 1986, as amended.